Electronic Communications and Information Technology Resources

 5. As otherwise needed or approved.

-B. For staff in customer service roles, the department may monitor activity for the purpose of training, evaluation of performance and quality of service.
+B. For employee in customer service roles, the department may monitor activity for the purpose of training, evaluation of performance and quality of service.

 C. Access, preserve, copy, review or otherwise use electronic information in response to a request from the Office of the General Counsel, Vanderbilt Police, or Human Resources.
 Under some circumstances, departments may need to access individual user information such as email accounts, internet activity, documents, etc, for investigations.
 Any access of this nature is on an exception basis.
 All such exceptions must be obtained and coordinated through Human Resources-Employee Relations Center.